EasternPA/mastodon-install/README.md

 ## Register for a free Oracle Cloud account

+Note: You must set `Shields Down` for this site if you use the _Brave_ browser.
+The website will not function properly with the shields up.

 ## Create an AlwaysFree instance on Oracle Cloud
 1. Change the name of the instance to `mastodon` if you do not plan to host other Fedi services; use `fediverse` if you do
 1. Click `Edit` in the `Image and Shape` section
 1. Click the `Change image` next to `Oracle Linux 8`
-1. Select Ubuntu 22 for the image
+1. Select Canonical Ubuntu for the image
+1. Click `Select image` at the bottom
-1. Click the `Change shape` button next `AMD VM Standard`
+1. Click the `Change shape` button next to `AMD VM Standard`
-1. Select `Ampere` from the Shape Series
+1. Select `Ampere` from the `Shape Series` options list
 1. Select the only shape available on the `Shape name` list
 1. Configure it with a minimum of 1 CPU and 6 GB RAM; use more if you will host several users
 1. Click `Select Shape` at the bottom